The decision to muzzle a dog is always one that divides owners. Some find it a cruel practice, others a necessary one.

 How to Introduce a Muzzle to Your Rottweiler

-Instead, begin by putting treats into the muzzle and feeding them to your Rottweiler so that they associate it with positive things.
+Instead, begin by putting treats into the muzzle and feeding them to your Rottweiler so that they associate them with positive things.
 Once they’re comfortable putting their nose in, then you can fasten the straps.

 A Muzzle is an Occasional, Temporary Solution

-A muzzle should be insured to protect your Rottweiler and those around them, but it is neither training nor a punishment device.
+A muzzle should be insured to protect your Rottweiler and those around them, but it is neither a training nor a punishment device.